Krolik23/php-redis-k8s-exercise/README.md

 ## Summary

-In summary, when using the GitOps approach and with the heavy lifting handled by tools like ArgoCD, there is no need for many commands or manual operations to deploy a pre-prepared solution in the cluster.
+To sum up, when using the GitOps approach and with the heavy lifting handled by tools like ArgoCD, there is no need for many commands or manual operations to deploy a prepared solution in the cluster.
 This also brings additional benefits, such as the ability to easily roll back a specific release or a very simple process for releasing new versions of the application.